tvdboom/ATOM/README.md

 Class attributes
 -----------------------------
 * **dataset**: contains a dataframe of the features and target after pre-processing (not yet scaled)
+* **X, Y, X_train, Y_train, X_test, Y_test**: dataframes used in the pipeline
 * **errors**: contains a list of the encountered exceptions (if any) while fitting the models.
+* **collinear**: dataframe containing the collinear features (if any) and their correlation value.
+Only if feature_selection was ran.

 ### The models chosen become subclasses of the ATOM class after calling the fit method.
-They can be called upon for  handy plot functions and attributes.
+They can be called upon for  handy plot functions and attributes (case unsensitive).

 Subclass methods (plots)
 -----------------------------